 Ultrasone is keeping it classy with the Edition 11.
 It's a sharp looking headphone and certainly worth the price point when it comes to overall quality and comfort.

 The Edition 11 is a circumaural, open-back headphone.
 The design creates a spacious and airy sound.
 The basis for the sound quality is a 40mm driver with Tru-Tex bio-cellulose fiber compound membrane.
 Ultrasone has also utilized neodymium iron-boron magnets in the Edition Eleven.
 The headphone has a good frequency range of 6-42K Hz, meaning that the range is well below and above the average human hearing spectrum, resulting in very nuanced and accurate reproduction of the music.
 More on TruTex later.

 In testing out the Edition Eleven headphones, I paired them with the Ultrasone Panther portable headphone amplifier and DAC and a Silver Dragon headphone cable.
 The result was an impressive high fidelity system for on the go.
-The Panther DAC is a rather neutral sounding device, preventing any coloration from affecting your music.
+The Panther DAC is a rather neutral-sounding device, preventing any coloration from affecting your music.
 The size is perfect for your phone, computer, or DAP, and the construction is solid.
-We'll have a more in-depth review of the Panther DAC soon.
+See our Panther DAC review.

 Warm and Toasty

 The Edition 11 is a warm headphone that's full of thick low-end, but never comes across as bloated.
 The best way I can describe the frequency response is a U-shaped signature.
 The nice thing about this particular sound signature is that the headphones help to give a great amount of energy to your music, providing an ample supply of bass and higher frequencies.
 The nice thing is that the headphone has enough soundstage that the frequencies do not compete with one another, creating a wide enough presentation with their open-back design that makes for accurate imaging.